Kidney disease in dogs is a serious condition that affects how well the kidneys filter waste, balance fluids, and support overall body function.

 Why Early Detection Matters So Much

-Kidney disease is often easier to manage when it is found earlier.
+Kidney disease is often more manageable in everyday life when it is found earlier.

 Because dogs can lose a lot of kidney function before obvious symptoms appear, routine bloodwork in older dogs can make a major difference.
 Earlier diagnosis may allow for diet changes, medication, and monitoring before the dog becomes severely ill.